How Old Do Chickens Need to Be to Lay Eggs? — Chickens in a Minute Video

 Peak egg production for backyard chickens generally occurs at two years of age and slowly declines thereafter.
 To make sure your hens are producing good quality eggs, it’s important to feed them a healthy diet and keep a constant supply of fresh water available.
 Older hens do need more calcium.
 A great supplement is to feed your chickens their own shells.
 Save the used shells, clean and microwave them for a few seconds.
 When they’re crispy, break them up and mix them with their feed.
 You can also add more calcium into your flock’s diet by purchasing a commercial feed with added calcium.

 These videos are a great reference for both new and experienced chicken owners alike.
 So feel free to bookmark them and share!
-And look for more Chickens In A Minute videos in the coming weeks.
+And look for more Chickens In A Minute videos.

 Originally published in 2015 and regularly vetted for accuracy.